 - 1⁄2 teaspoon fresh lemon juice

-- 2 tablespoon maple syrup, honey, or brown sugar
+- 2 tablespoons maple syrup, honey, or brown sugar

 - Put the rhubarb, berries, and cornstarch into the saucepan and put the saucepan on the stove.
 Turn the heat to medium, cover, and bring to a boil.
 Cook about 7 minutes, stirring with the spoon from time to time.